Present Perfect Continuous

 - You don't understand [now] because you haven't been listening.

-We use the present perfect continuous tense to talk about an action that started in the past and is continuing now.
+We use the Present Perfect Continuous tense to talk about action that started in the past and is continuing now.
 This is often used with for or since.

 |I have been reading for 2 hours.|

-We often use for and since with the present perfect tense.
+We often use for and since with perfect tenses:

-- We use for to talk about a period of time - 5 minutes, 2 weeks, 6 years.
+- We use for to talk about a period of time: three hours, two months, one decade

 |a period of time||a point in past time|